 A REAL ID has added travel benefits and a nominal cost—most are the same price as a standard license.

-Every state has a different application, documentation, and payment requirements, so check your state’s DMV website to see what you should fill out and bring with you before you go.
+Every state has different applications, documentation, and payment requirements, so check your state’s DMV website to see what you should fill out and bring with you before you go.

 Most states will need to see your new social security card or receipt from the Social Security office, your current driver’s license, a certified copy of your marriage license, and a proof of address (a piece of mail containing your name and current address).

 If you’d like to avoid the hassle of government websites, NewlyNamed has already done the research and knows exactly what each state requires.
 With our personalized name change after marriage kits, you will receive detailed step-by-step instructions on how to change your name in your state.

 Tips: Pre-apply by filling out your new driver’s license form online (if applicable) and always bring original documents.